1 9 7 4 – 1 9 7 7 (UK)

 “Furthermore, with regard to £300 missing from club funds . . .
 We will have a word with the Treasurer as soon as he gets back from Tenerife”

-This raucous Granada comedy/variety show featured performers and audiences in a fictional northern working men’s club setting with Bernard Manning and Colin Crompton as the Chairman of the club committee, who kept order in the club with a fire bell.
+This raucous Granada comedy/variety show featured performers and audiences in a fictional northern working men’s club setting with Bernard Manning as the compere and Colin Crompton as the Chairman of the club committee, who kept order in the club with a fire bell.

-Those who remember the series can still hear the bell and the gormless drawl of the chairman: “we’ve had a meeting of the committee . . .
+Those who remember the series can still hear the bell and the gormless drawl of ‘Mr Chairman’: “we’ve had a meeting of the committee . . .
 The first prize in the raffle is a diving suit . . . oh no, it’s a divan suite”.

 One of the waitresses serving real beer to the studio audience was Liz Dawn – Our Vera from Coronation Street.